ramon54321/PopcornProject/README.md

 1. Open pull request to master branch

 ## Contributing
-Unfortunatly this is a closed project, but feel free to browse the source!
+Unfortunately this is a closed project, but feel free to browse the source!

 ## Technical Theory
 ### Buy / Sell Rates